Our Mission

 The STEM Career Opportunities in Nebraska: Networks, Experiential-learning, and Computational Thinking (STEM CONNECT) is an NSF-funded S-STEM (Scholarships in Science, Technology, Engineering, and Mathematics) scholarship program forming a partnership among the University of Nebraska-Lincoln (UNL), Southeast Community College (SCC), and Western Nebraska Community College (WNCC).

-Launched in Fall 2019, STEM CONNECT awards scholarships to and provides curricular and co-curricular support to academically talented, low-income students with interest in careers that require strong skills in mathematics or computer science.
-A major goal of the program is to promote diversity within STEM disciplines.
+Launched in Fall 2019, STEM CONNECT awarded scholarships to and provides curricular and co-curricular support to academically talented, low-income students with interest in careers that require strong skills in mathematics or computer science.
+A major goal of the program is to promote STEM disciplines.
+Graduates from our community college STEM CONNECT programs have gone on to, among other things, procure jobs in software engineering, IT, and nuclear energy.
+Additionally, several graduate students are pursuing graduate school.

 STEM CONNECT scholar Santiago Giraldo discusses unmanned aerial vehicles at the University of Nebraska-Lincoln's NIMBUS (Nebraska Intelligent MoBile Unmanned Systems) Lab in 2022.